harkishanpansuriya/Flutter_Interview_Questions/questions.md

     Hot reload maintains the app state while updating the UI almost instantaneously whereas Hot restart resets the app state to its initial conditions before updating the UI.

+    **Hot reload:**
+    - Hot reload doesn’t rerun main() or initState(), it loads code changes into the virtual machine and rebuilds the widget tree, thus preserving the app state.

+    **Hot restart:**
+    - Hot restart doesn’t preserve the app state.
+It loads code changes into the VM and restarts the Flutter app.

 46. What is an App State?